 Section Four: Limited Remedy.

-4.1 If the Electronic I-9 Web Application fails to operate substantially as warranted herein, GHRR’s sole obligation, and Customer’s sole and exclusive remedy, shall be as follows: GHRR will use commercially reasonable efforts to correct the problems or errors that caused the Electronic I-9 Web Application to fail to operate or perform as warranted.
+4.1 If the Web Application fails to operate substantially as warranted herein, GHRR’s sole obligation, and Customer’s sole and exclusive remedy, shall be as follows: GHRR will use commercially reasonable efforts to correct the problems or errors that caused the Web Application to fail to operate or perform as warranted.

-4.2 The amount of damages recoverable by the Customer for any breach by GHRR of this these Terms & Conditions will not exceed, in the aggregate, an amount equal to the charges incurred by Customer for use of the Electronic I-9 Services during the six-month period prior to the occurrence of the first event giving rise to any such liability, and such recovery is the Customer’s sole and exclusive remedy hereunder.
+4.2 The amount of damages recoverable by Customer for any breach by GHRR of this these Terms & Conditions will not exceed, in the aggregate, an amount equal to the charges incurred by Customer for use of the Electronic I-9 Services during the six-month period before the occurrence of the first event giving rise to any such liability, and such recovery is Customer’s sole and exclusive remedy hereunder.